-The 2017 Google shopping benchmarks report discovered that Google Shopping ads captured 53% of retail marketers’ AdWords budgets.
+The 2019 Google shopping benchmarks report discovered that Google Shopping ads grew 29% YoY vs. only 13% for paid search.

-And a majority of the search ad spend is not on branded search terms.
+And, surprisingly, the majority of the spend is not on branded search terms.

 Google Shopping is an intent powerhouse with a proven track record of blowing up e-commerce sales.

 When your products show up for relevant search topics, you know that those who click to your site are moments away from buying.

 Here’s all you need to know about Google Shopping and how to dominate Google Ads with e-commerce today.

 Running ads on platforms like Facebook can work if you invest the time, money, and effort to master them.
 But 62% of businesses report that they don’t work.
 Their campaigns aren’t generating sales.

 Why?
 Aren’t custom audiences a goldmine?
 They can be, but that’s not the problem.

 It likely has something to do with the fact that Facebook doesn’t inherently have intent targeting options.
 None are available at all.